-Top 6 Biggest challenges to implementing AR technology in 2021
+Top 6 Biggest Challenges to Implementing AR Technology

-Companies are increasingly devoting financial resources to augmented reality technology.
-In fact, AR devices and services generated roughly $180 billion in 2020—and that number is expected to increase exponentially next year.
+Companies are increasingly devoting financial resources to augmented reality (AR) technology.
+In fact, AR devices and services generated roughly $180 billion worldwide in 2020—and that number is expected to reach $340 billion by 2028.

 Unlike virtual reality (VR), AR is not completely immersive.
 It is more of a merged or extended reality, overlaying simulated content onto the real-life environment, making it useful for everything from employee training to customer demos to customer support expertise and much more.

-Pulse and CGS recently polled 100 enterprise-level technology executives on their use of—and ambitions for—AR technology.
-And while 58% of respondents said they’re now devoting up to 10% of their current technology budget to AR (and 22% have allocated between 11% and 20%), the survey also sought to understand what challenges executives face – or expect to face – in implementing AR technology.
+We recently polled 100 technology executives on their use of—and ambitions for—AR technology.
+While 58 percent of respondents said they’re now devoting up to 10 percent of their current technology budget to AR (and 22 percent have allocated between 11 and 20 percent of budget), the survey also sought to understand what challenges executives face, or expect to face, in implementing AR technology.

-While 10% of executives were expressly concerned about staff skills and generational learning curves, this is actually a place where AR can help.
+While 10 percent of executives were expressly concerned about staff skills and generational learning curves, this is actually a place where the technology itself, AR, can help.
 It can be used to upskill a workforce, even remotely, making companies more resilient to future disruptions.

-Companies offering AR tools have the opportunity to convert users by frontloading education and demonstrations so that executives can see clearly how augmented reality can benefit their bottom line.
+Companies offering AR tools have the opportunity to convert users by frontloading education and demonstrations, so executives can see clearly how augmented reality can benefit their bottom line.

 The key here is to educate executives on the functions of the technology and how it helps them achieve their operational goals, rather than compete with them.

-Justifying the adoption of AR to management felt like the biggest hurdle to 11% of respondents.
+Justifying the adoption of AR to management felt like the biggest hurdle to 11 percent of respondents.
 Luckily, there are now success cases in nearly every industry, showing improved customer experiences and dramatic impacts on staff productivity using AR (see Boeing’s AR training success for just one example).

-The good news is that only 8% of those polled were primarily concerned about ROI.
+The good news is that only 8 percent of those polled were primarily concerned about ROI.
 As more companies adopt the technology, its success across the value chain has helped more managers solve and champion the cost-benefit equation.

 Pandemic-related concerns and social distancing have opened the door to new tech solutions, and AR has become crucial in helping businesses cope.
-Our survey found that 25% of executives mentioned the potential for employee training as one of the most important uses of AR technology, while 95% agreed that AR solutions can help organizations better keep up with rising customer expectations.
+Our survey found that 25 percent of executives mentioned the potential for employee training as one of the most important uses of AR technology, while 95 percent agreed that AR solutions can help organizations better keep up with rising customer expectations.

-Among those polled, 91% of executives agreed (13% strongly) that AR is helping organizations “focus on improving service operations during COVID-19.”
-But just 27% of organizations have managed to increase their spending on AR technology.
+Among those polled, 91 percent of executives agreed (13 percent strongly) that AR is helping organizations “focus on improving service operations during COVID-19.”
+But just 27 percent of organizations have managed to increase their spending on AR technology.

 Despite the skepticism and financial constraints preventing companies from investing in augmented reality, the technology’s role in safe workplace training, delivering expert knowledge immediately and at a distance, and its potential to improve the customer experience will likely have companies reconsidering some of the currently perceived drawbacks in the near future.